owid/owid-grapher/coreTable/readme.md

 -   Consolidating our transform code and switching from a variable model to a table model is a work-in-progress so currently there is still some legacy code to be removed.
 -   This library should treat Node and the Browser both as first class targets.
 Even though our primary usage will be in the browser, ensuring a great Node experience will ensure a fast headless testing experience.
 We may also use this in a headless environment for running the same transform code on bigger datasets.
--   Because our clients are reactive, we are using Mobx in this library.
-No reason that needs to be a hard dependency here if we remove that.
 -   At some point we may want to look into integrating with Apache Arrow JS (https://github.com/apache/arrow/tree/master/js).
 -   Similarly for speed we may want to look into integrating/learning from CrossFilter (https://github.com/crossfilter/crossfilter).
 -   Table "Sythensizers" are also included for rapid testing.
 The word Synthesis is used as in "Program Synthesis".